qsnake/gpaw/doc/documentation/pdos/pdos.rst

 Wigner-Seitz LDOS
 -----------------

-For the Wigner-Seits LDOS, the eigenstates are projected onto the function
+For the Wigner-Seitz LDOS, the eigenstates are projected onto the function

 .. math::